macnick/100-days-of-code/log.md

 ## Day 76: August 17, 2018

 **Today's Progress**: #R2D76 Develop new scripts in #FileMaker Pro.
-Back to JS training today with kata "Enumerable Magic #1 - True for All?", "", & "" #Codewars #100DaysOfCode
+Back to JS training today with kata "Enumerable Magic #1 - True for All?", "Enumerable Magic #2 - True for Any?", & "Does My List Include This?" #Codewars #100DaysOfCode

 **Thoughts:** Rank 7,133 @ Codewars